Best Life Insurance for Children

 globe life insurance company logo

-Yes, 18 to 24-year-olds are adults who could buy their own policy, but some shoppers still want coverage on their young adult children, and Globe is their go-to provider.
+Yes, 18 to 24-year-olds can buy their own policies.
+But some parents want to maintain coverage on their young adult children, especially if they’re in college or just starting their careers.
+Globe makes this possible.

 Gerber Life: Best for Long-Term Coverage